‘He did not deserve this’: Mother opens up about son’s death in Placerville

 Lopez said she came home from serving in the military with PTSD, health problems and substance abuse issues, which is why she said she was not given custody of Roman.

-“This is literally my worst nightmare.
-I moved to Wisconsin and started treatment so I could be back with my son and I feel like I just missed it,” Lopez said.
+“This is literally my worst nightmare, you know.
+I moved to Wisconsin and started treatment so I could be back with my son and it's like I feel like I just missed it,” Lopez said.
 “If I would have done this a month sooner, maybe it would be different right now.”

 Investigators confirmed an autopsy was performed on the boy’s body on Tuesday but have not released a cause of death.